Delicious food home cooked on the premises

 To prebook use this ticket link and get 10% off your meal!*

-*Same price as on the night but you are guaranteed to get in, and get a seat at a table…and you get 10% off your food.
+*Same price as on the night but you are guaranteed to get in, and get a seat…and you get 10% off your food.
 (NB For the 10% discount you will need to show your booking email on your smartphone/tablet screen, or a printout of your eventbrite ticket, to the bar staff AT THE TIME OF ORDERING.)

 Booking closes at 2pm on the day of the gig, and discounts will not be possible after that.